tben140/Front-End-React-Native-XCode/README.md

 # Northcoders Final Project Frontend

-This repo is the frontend repo for the Saviar Northcoders project group.
+This repo is the frontend repo for the Northcoders running app group project.
 The application that we built is a running app that will create a running route for the user, avoiding the most heavily polluted local areas.
 This frontend repo contains the source code necessary to create ios and Android apps with React Native.

 |              | Link                                                                                                 |
 | ------------ | ---------------------------------------------------------------------------------------------------- |